suji0131/Notes/QInt/CompanySpecificInt.md

 ```
 Ans: [Geeks4geeks](https://www.geeksforgeeks.org/find-pythagorean-triplet-in-an-unsorted-array/)

-Whats happening to the ML algorithm below:
+### Whats happening to the ML algorithm below / would you deploy it?
 ```
 #Sample Size      1000    5000    10000    20000    30000
 #Training Err     0.5     1       2        2        2